tomjaguarpaw/blog.poisson.chat/posts/2020-08-05-applicative-difference-lists.md

 uf <*> ux = ((((_ <*> a) <*> b) <*> c) <*> x) <*> y
 ```

-[^snoc]: The word "snoc" is the reverse of "cons".

 To concatenate `uf` and `ux`, we put `uf` in the hole on the left end of `ux`,
 rather than the other way around; this is why, in the definition above,